rdsquare/Mitra/README.md

 #                                                 Mitra: Matrix library in python3

-##Mitra:
 Mitra is Matrix library in python for matematical Matrix opertions.
+It
-It supports python3 and any kind of OS (OS INDEPENDENT).
+	supports python3 and any kind of OS (OS INDEPENDENT).
 Mitra is using object- oriented approach to solve real world Matrix problem.